Zeniada/zeniada.github.io/README.md

 To add the Zeniada issue, open `index.html` and add a new `div class='issue'` under the `Issues` section (currently starting on line 34).

-Below, a template (with filler text in all-caps):
+Below, a template (with filler text in all caps):
 ```
 <div class="issue">
     <img class="thumbnail" src="PATH TO THUMBNAIL HERE"/>